Optimal Hamiltonian recognition of unknown quantum dynamics

-The set of all testers with different strategies is denoted as $\cT^{\cS}$ with $\cS\in\{\texttt{PAR}, \texttt{SEQ}, \texttt{GEN}\}$ which correspond to parallel, sequential, and general strategy, respectively.
-Further details about the tester formalism can be found in~\cite{Bavaresco_2021} and Appendix~\ref{appendix:preliminary}.
+The set of all testers with different strategies is denoted as $\cT^{\cS}$ with $\cS\in\{\texttt{PAR}, \texttt{SEQ}, \texttt{GEN}\}$, which correspond to parallel, sequential, and general strategies, respectively.
+The optimization over quantum testers essentially optimizes over all possible input probes, intermediate operations, and final measurements.
+Further details about the tester formalism can be found in~\cite{Bavaresco_2021} and \footnote{See Supplementary Information}.

-\section{Binary Hamiltonian recognition}
+\subsection{Binary Hamiltonian recognition}

 We now formally introduce the problem of Hamiltonian recognition.
 Suppose we have access to a unitary operation $U_H\coloneqq\exp(-iH\theta)$ generated by an unknown Hamiltonian $H$, where $H$ belongs to a given known set $\{H_0, H_1, \cdots, H_{m-1}\}$ and $\theta$ is an unknown parameter.
 The task is to identify the generating Hamiltonian $H$ through multiple queries of the unknown evolution, without knowing the parameter $\theta$.
 We aim to develop a protocol that maximizes the average success probability, taking over all possible Hamiltonians in the given set and all $\theta$ within a specified range.
 To formalize this problem mathematically, we introduce the optimal average success probability of Hamiltonian recognition as follows.